Skip to main content

 What is Lighthouse?

-Lighthouse is Google's open-source auditing tool.
-It's built into Chrome DevTools and PageSpeed Insights, and runs a curated bundle of axe-core rules to produce a 0–100 accessibility score.
-The score sits alongside Performance, Best Practices, and SEO in the same report.
+Lighthouse is Google's open-source auditing tool, built into Chrome DevTools and PageSpeed Insights.
+It runs a subset of axe-core's rules to produce a 0–100 accessibility score alongside Performance, Best Practices, and SEO in the same report.

 Right-click → Inspect → Lighthouse.
 Free, on whatever page you currently have open.

 Public URL form.
-Runs the same audit, no install needed.
+Runs the same audit, no install required.

 Side by side